Valentin Chmerkovskiy: Early life and career

 Dancing with the Stars.
 His father is Jewish, and his mother is Christian.

 The family moved to the United States in 1994.
 In 1996, Maksim and Sasha opened a youth-oriented dance studio in New Jersey, and Valentin was one of the students.
 In 2001, Valentin and partner Diana Olonetskaya, 15, became the first American dance team to win a world junior championship title.

+His career dancesport accomplishments include: Two-Time IDSF World Latin Dance Champion (Junior and Youth), 14-Time US National Latin Champion (Junior, U21/Youth, Adult Amateur), Blackpool Open U21 Winner - Latin 2005, Amateur Latin Blackpool Dance Festival Finalist, Amateur Latin UK Open Championships Finalist and Amateur Latin The International Championships Finalist.

 Chmerkovskiy is a co-owner of nine social dance studios under the brand "Dance With Me".
 Six are in the New York metropolitan area (Glen Rock and Fort Lee in New Jersey; Glen Cove, Long Island; SoHo, Manhattan; Midtown Manhattan; and Stamford, Connecticut).
 The three other studios are located in Southlake, Texas, The Woodlands, Texas, and Summerlin, Nevada.
 Previously one was in Sherman Oaks, California, but has since changed ownership.

 Personal life

 In 2015, Chmerkovskiy began an on and off relationship with fellow DWTS dancer Jenna Johnson.
 In 2017, he confirmed that he and Johnson were dating again.
 On June 15, 2018, the couple shared their engagement on Instagram.
 They were married on April 13, 2019.
-On July 15, 2022, Chmerkovskiy and Johnson announced that they are pregnant and due with their first child in January 2023.
+On July 15, 2022, Chmerkovskiy and Johnson announced that they were pregnant with their first child, due in January 2023.
 Their son, Rome Valentin Chmerkovskiy, was born on January 10, 2023.